jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-12-01-webassembly-graphics-with-sdl.md

 * `sdl_1_2_sample.js` - the asm.js output
 * `sdl_1_2_sample.html` - a shell / wrapper file so you can launch your WebAssembly app in the browser

 Use lightweight Web Server software like <a href="https://www.npmjs.com/package/http-server" target="_blank">http-server</a> to serve `sdl_1_2_sample.html` and open it in a Web Browser.
-You should see an animation - looks like white noise:
+You should see a "white noise" animation:

 ![](/img/posts/emscripten_sdl_1_2_sample.png)